Updated on November 27, 2023

 Listed below are some treatment options you can seek out for soma addiction:

-An outpatient program is best suited for somebody with a moderate Soma addiction.
-In an outpatient program, a patient attends sessions while maintaining other personal commitments outside treatment, such as employment, school, and family obligations.
+• Outpatient program: A person attends sessions while maintaining other personal commitments outside treatment, such as employment, school, and family obligations.

 Get matched with an affordable mental health counselor